 • Sexually suggestive or obscene messages, graphic comments, and sexually degrading words.

 Note that some actions on this list, if welcomed by the recipient, would not count as sexual harassment—such as an employee asking out their coworker and the coworker agreeing to go on a date.
 However, an action being “welcome” at one point does not mean that it cannot become “unwelcome” in a later circumstance.
 While Title VII only applies to employers with fifteen or more employees, California’s sexual harassment laws apply to all private, state, and local employers, regardless of their workforce size.
-These extensions also to other workplace bullying California laws and protections.
+These extensions also apply to other workplace bullying California laws and protections.

 What’s the Difference Between Quid Pro Quo and Hostile Work Environment Sexual Harassment?